North Korea Drops Nuclear Bomb On US City In Propaganda Video Of WW3 Simulation

 “It is our belief by bringing together the family of nations with the diplomatic and economic pressure we have a chance of achieving a freeze on the Korean Peninsula.”

-North Korea has threatened “all-out war” and earlier this week conducted a failed missile launch, according to Time magazine.
+North Korea has threatened “all-out war” and earlier this week conducted a failed missile launch, according to Time.

 North Korea threatens thermonuclear war https://t.co/9ulSt0mvKS pic.twitter.com/DPRkvvfP8Z